Toyota Corolla (E120): Singapore

 In Singapore, Toyota's exclusive authorised dealer Borneo Motors originally sold the Japanese version of the Corolla in 1.5L (LX, XLi) and 1.6L (LX).
 The facelift Japanese Corolla was launched in September 2003, featuring dual headlamp lamp clusters, updated tail lamp design and front bumper and chrome horizontal grille.
 It was later replaced with the Corolla Altis in August 2004 with 1.6L and 1.8L variants in automatic transmissions only.
 The 1.8L model offered optitron display for the speedometer clusters, rain sensors and a zig-zag automatic gearshift layout and some 1.8 model batches included a full body kit as standard.
 In late 2007, the Corolla Altis was offered in a limited run where the 1.6 models featured interior silver panel trims, and updated double-din head unit, 15” double-spoke rims, honeycomb grille (adapted from the Corolla S) and body kit with a boot-lid spoiler with a special Limited Edition sticker at the boot.

-With large numbers sold and production lasting for seven years, the E120 Corolla Altis is among the all-time most popular Corollas in Asia.
+Large numbers of the E120 Corolla Altis were sold and production lasted for seven years, suggesting its popularity in Asia.